1981 Half Dollar Value Checker: Errors List, “P”, “D” & “S” Mint Mark Worth

 Key Features Of The 1981 Half Dollar

-The 1981 Kennedy half dollar exhibits distinctive design elements that have remained consistent throughout the series since 1964.
-Understanding these key features helps collectors accurately identify and grade their specimens while appreciating the coin’s enduring artistic legacy.
+The 1981 Kennedy half dollar exhibits design elements that have remained consistent throughout the series since 1964.
+Understanding these key features helps collectors accurately identify and grade their specimens.

 The Obverse Of The 1981 Half Dollar

-The obverse displays Kennedy’s left-facing profile designed by Chief Engraver Gilroy Roberts.
-The word “LIBERTY” appears above his portrait along the upper rim.
-The national motto “IN GOD WE TRUST” is inscribed horizontally at Kennedy’s neck truncation.
+The obverse displays Kennedy’s left-facing profile designed by Chief Engraver Gilroy Roberts, incorporating Jacqueline Kennedy’s suggestion to soften the hair part.
+The word “LIBERTY” arches above his portrait along the upper rim, and “IN GOD WE TRUST” appears horizontally at Kennedy’s neck truncation.

-The date “1981” is positioned along the bottom rim.
-The mint mark appears just below Kennedy’s portrait truncation, positioned between the numbers 9 and 8 in the date.
+The date “1981” sits along the bottom rim.
+The mint mark appears just below the portrait truncation, positioned between the 9 and 8 in the date — “P” for Philadelphia, “D” for Denver, or “S” for San Francisco proofs.

 The Reverse Of The 1981 Half Dollar